isomerpages/moe-peicaisec/_student-development/CCE/Sexuality Education1.md

 	You may [click here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.</br>
 	<b>Overview of Peicai Secondary School’s Sexuality Education Programme for 2023</b><br/>
+	4. Sexuality Education is delivered in a holistic manner through the school curriculum.
+The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law.
+You may click here for more information on the scope of Sexuality Education in the school curriculum.<br/>
+5. The subjects that incorporate topics on sexuality include:<br/>
+a.
+Science<br/>
+b.
+Character and Citizenship Education (CCE)<br/>